 - Four time winner, Susan Butcher, claimed Iditarod victories in 1986, 1987, 1988 and again in 1990.
 Susan retired from long distance racing after the 1993 race in order to start a family with husband Dave Monson, himself a Yukon Quest champion.
 Their first daughter, Margarith, was born in the spring of 1995.

-- Dallas Seavey turned 18 on March 4, 2005.
+- Dallas Seavey turned 18 on March 4, 2005 and started the race the next day..
 He is the youngest musher to run the Iditarod Trail Sled Dog race.
 The oldest musher to ever compete was Col. Norman Vaughan who completed the race four times.

 During the days of Alaska sled dog freighting and mail carrying, dog drivers relied on a series of roadhouses between their village destinations.
 Since these mushers ventured out in most all kinds of weather, for safety reasons they found the idea that pilots rely on, known today as the flight plan.
 Word was relayed ahead that a musher and team were on the trail, and a kerosene lamp was lit and hung outside the roadhouse.
 It not only helped the dog driver find his destination at night, but more importantly, it signified that a team or teams were somewhere out on the trail.
 The lamp was not extinguished until the musher safely reached his destination.